liyishuai/cps/README.md

 ## Continuations
 Programs in System K are terms of type `void`.
-Continuations are lambda expressions that takes a raw term and returns a program i.e.
+Continuations are lambda expressions that takes a term and returns a program i.e.

     Gamma |- u : t
     --------------------